Suyashagarw/AutoLens/README.md

 - **OpenSearch Integration**: Enhances search functionality for easier image retrieval.
 - **CloudWatch Monitoring**: Integrated for monitoring the health and performance of the system.

-## Performance Analysis

-Performance was evaluated using JMeter by simulating multiple PUT and GET requests to test the application’s ability to handle high traffic.

-- **Read Operations**: The application handles read requests efficiently, with stable latency at around 1000ms.
-- **Write Operations**: Write requests (e.g., image uploads) show higher latency (around 3000ms) due to the file size and processing time involved.

-## Conclusion

-This photo album application provides a highly scalable, reliable, and efficient platform for managing photos using AWS services.
-The integration of features like AI-based image recognition, Redis caching, and OpenSearch improves both the performance and user experience of the system.